trixi-framework/TrixiBottomTopography.jl/docs/src/trixi_jl_examples.md

 ```

 Now the mesh has to be specified.
 As above, we use a Cartesian box mesh created as a `TreeMesh`
-in `Trixi.jl`.
+in Trixi.jl.
 Because we have defined boundary conditions defined, we set the `periodicity`
 to be `false`.

 ```julia